Always nice to be with you and to hear from such a great audience.

 These are virtually a joke.

-I I I say I tell people they're a cross between Ba the Bachelor and um American Idol and are you as smart as a fifth grader?
+I tell people they're a cross between The Bachelor and American Idol, and are you as smart as a fifth grader?

-I mean if you just watch them there's something there's something goofy about how about the whole feel to them.
+I mean, if you just watch them, there's something goofy about the whole feel to them.

-But I'm proposing and Marvin Calb and I are doing an event at the National Press Club and we're going to propose that whoever the nominees are in two thousand eight that they agree in advance to nine ninety minute dialogues one a week from Labor Day to the election with a commitment to have a timekeeper but no moderators.
+But I'm proposing, and Marvin Calvin and I are doing an event at the National Press Club, and we're going to propose that whoever the nominees are in 2008, that they agree in advance to nine 90-minute dialogues, one a week from Labor Day to the election, with a commitment to have a timekeeper, but no moderators.

-But we Americans, we would have had a chance every week to spend ninety minutes with two people who are seeking to be our national leader and I think the process would be dramatically healthier than the current system that that we're using.
+But we Americans, we would have had a chance every week to spend 90 minutes with two people who are seeking to be our national leader.

-Well I I think first of all that a surprising number of people would do just that that if they knew this was the moment all week when they got a first hand personal glimpse of the two presidential candidates and they had a chance to measure these two people I think you get surprisingly good audiences.
+That if they knew this was the moment all week when they got a first-hand personal glimpse of the two presidential candidates and they had a chance to measure these two people, I think you get surprisingly good audiences.

 All right.